-Lightfast red-brown (looks similar to burnt sienna browns or terra cotta pottery).
-It can be very granulating when coarse pigment is used (Winsor and Newton) and very smooth when finely ground as seen in Schmincke and Shinhan (Korean Color, a Gansai hide-glue style watercolor) versions.
+Lightfast, opaque, orange-brown (looks similar to burnt sienna browns or a yellow-leaning terra cotta clay).
+Sinks in mixtures for easy color separating effects.
+It can be very granulating when the pigment is coarse (Winsor and Newton) and very smooth when finely ground as seen in Schmincke and Shinhan (Korean Color, a Gansai hide-glue style watercolor).
 I enjoy Winsor and Newton's Magnesium Brown as a slightly more yellow option compared to the very similar PBr11 (see Roman Szmal Aquarius Brown and Daniel Smith's Lunar Earth).
-PBr11 has even larger particles with more active granulation, so look to PY119 when you want a more subtle option.
-Recommended pigment (OR PBr11) as discussed on my top lightfast palette choices page.
-Particularly useful in color separating mixtures, where the flecks of red-brown sink in wet washes while most other pigments disperse further.
-Mixed with a transparent green (or a combination of PY150 Nickel Azo Yellow and PB15 Phthalo Blue) you can replicate the appearance of Daniel Smith's rare mineral pigments like Serpentine and Green Apatite (see green section).
+PBr11 is offered with even larger particles with more active granulation, so look to PY119 when you want the more subtle option.

 PY128 Azo Condensation Yellow: Lightfast.
 Staining.
 Also see PY129.